electricimp/AzureIoTHub/README.md

 ### AzureIoTHub.Registry Class Methods

 All class methods make asynchronous HTTP requests to Azure IoT Hub.
-An optional callback parameter can be passed into each method.
 The callback function will be executed when a response is received from IoT Hub and it takes the following two parameters:

 | Parameter | Value |
 | --- | --- |